AliMilani/telegram-channel-user-export-import/README.md

 > Temporary restrictions may last for up to a day.

-The script expects a comma-separated value (CSV) file with input values ( one per line ).
+The script expects a CSV file with input values ( one per line ).

 The CSV file **MUST** have a header with at least one of the following fields
 - `username` for adding by username